Arab Contributions To Geography And Navigation

 After the establishment of the Arab/Islamic Empire, trade flourished throughout the Muslim world and beyond.
 Shortly thereafter, there came into being a highly developed banking system with branches in all the large cities of the Muslim lands.
 Trade barriers such as duties and taxes were very few.
 A variety of banking practices such as checks and letters of credit became very common.
 This meant that a merchant in faraway al-Andalus could draw money from any city, no matter what distance from that far-western Arab country.

 Hence, never before in any other civilization or empire did people, spread over a large distance, have such a broad range of products available.
 During its golden age, the Muslim Empire functioned like a modern free trade area.
 The standard of living rose throughout the empire and there came, into being a large affluent class.
-Some of this wealth spilled over into Europe and, along with the scientific knowledge the Arabs passed on to Europe, helped to fuel the continent’s Renaissance.
+Some of this wealth spilled over into Europe and, along with the scientific knowledge the Arabs passed on to Europe, helped to fuel the continent’s renaissance.

-In the 15th century, Price Henry the Navigator used skilled Arab navigators to train his pilots, setting Portugal on its way to become a world maritime power.
+In the 15th century, Price Henry the Navigator used skilled Arab navigators to train his pilots, setting Portugal on its way to becoming a world maritime power.
 In the same century Vasco da Gama while exploring the east coast of Africa near Malindi, was guided by an Arab pilot, Ahmed ibn Majid, who used maps never before seen by Europeans.

 Ibn Majid later guided Vasco da Gama, some historians say by force, to India – opening this important route to Western seafarers and the ‘Age of Discovery’.
 With this last captain of the sea, Arab navigational skills passed on to others, but before this happened, they had contributed much to world geography, navigation and trade.